ROUTHU583/Number-Generator/README.md

 # Number-Generator
-Steps to run the code
+Steps to run the code.

 This application generates a sequence of numbers in the decreasing order till 0.
 Simulated that the function to generate a  number takes a random time – say between 10 to 30 seconds .